Building Better Telecommunications – Gigabit Fiber Construction

 Update (February 1, 2017): Google has announced the opening of its new FiberSpace and the beginning of sign-ups in parts of Raleigh, Durham and Cary.
 Visit Google Fiber to learn more.

-Numerous private contractors working for companies like AT&T, Google, and Time Warner Cable are constructing new and upgrading existing communications infrastructure – including gigabit fiber - throughout Cary.
+Numerous private contractors working for companies like AT&T, Google, and Spectrum are constructing new and upgrading existing communications infrastructure – including gigabit fiber - throughout Cary.
 This should bring more services, capabilities, and choices for those living and doing business in our community.

 The Town of Cary is not doing any of this work.